oVirt/ovirt-site/source/develop/release-management/features/storage/backupstoragedomain.html.md

 * You can select any data storage domain as backup storage.
 * Once the storage domain is configured as backup the engine will block any running VMs or any changes that might be in the storage domain.
-* Attach/Detach of backup storage to datacenter can be happen.
+* Attach/Detach of backup storage to datacenter can be possible.

 ## Current progress